Hello and welcome to 2019.

 #2. local farms that utilize IPM (integrated pest management) methods

 If no #1 and #2 available, then source …

 #4 Save yourself some money and buy in season!
 Put down the strawberries at the grocery store in January.
 Go buy some frozen organic berries.
 They are picked at the peak of ripeness and frozen right away.

 My philosophy on buying Meats and Seafood:

-We believe it’s important to source your meats from local, sustainable farms that are raising their animals on grass and pasture for their entire lives, like they were meant to do.
+I believe it’s important to source your meats from local, sustainable farms that are raising their animals on grass and pasture for their entire lives, like they were meant to do.
 You’ll notice a flavor difference right away and your body will thank you for the extra nutrition.
 Supporting local farmers brings money to our local economy and with that comes food security and safety.
 Make friends with a farmer!
 Choose local.

 For more info on the health benefits of eating grass-fed & finished meats click here.

 Living near the coast makes finding fresh seafood easy.
 To find out which fish is sustainable and OK to eat, check out this guide from Monterey Bay Seafood Watch.
 There’s an app for that!
 Get the app here.